theycallmetimmy/mikrotik/Country&CompanyIPsubnets/-READ_ME.txt

 #Also, most of the country lists were built from this website, hats off to you sir.
 https://mikrotikconfig.com/firewall/
-#Here is another site to built a country list
+#Here is another site to build a country list
 https://www.ip2location.com/free/visitor-blocker